 The 9-minute “Academy Originals” program, which you can see in its entirety below, reveals some never-before-seen behind-the-scenes details on the making of the film, such as:

-"Academy Originals," AMPAS's first original digital series, is a documentary-style video series which examines everything from the creative process to the moments that changed the course of filmmaking to the artists who are charting its future.
-New "Academy Originals" are available each week on Oscars.org/Academy Originals and the "Academy Originals" YouTube page.
+- Many of the creative executives that worked on the film tell first-hand experiences, challenges, and changes that happened during the filming of the movie.”Academy Originals,” AMPAS’s first original digital series, is a documentary-style video series which examines everything from the creative process to the moments that changed the course of filmmaking to the artists who are charting its future.
+New “Academy Originals” are available each week on Oscars.org/Academy Originals and the “Academy Originals” YouTube page.